aleumyu/my-fridge/README.md

       - Sort items by category
       - Show alert when items are close to expiration
       - Can remove item from the fridge or freezer
-      - Show possible recipes and can chose one to show detail.em, show possible recipes and can chose one to show detail.
+      - Show possible recipes and can chose one to show detail

   - [ ] Nice-to-have
     - Update quantity